heyitsarpit/expense_app/README.md

 Created a single page app that shows expenses fetched from a given api.

+### V2 Improvements

+- New expense list view page
+- New expense view page (introduced use of `react-query` for data fetching)
+- 404 page
+- search optimization with a debounce hook
+- Using the Intl API for currency formatting
+- introduced `zustand` for theme management (useTheme hook)

 ##### View here - https://expense-app.now.sh/

 #### Features